Jam Khan Shoro: Political career

 In July 2016, he was into Sindh's provincial cabinet of Chief Minister Syed Murad Ali Shah and was made Provincial Minister of Sindh for local government.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-62 (Hyderabad-I) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-62 (Hyderabad-I) in the 2018 Pakistani general election.

+In October 2018, the National Accountability Bureau (NAB) issued arrest warrants for Khan for illegally allotting 19 plots of the Karachi Development Authority worth Rs1 billion.